trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

    `TRIBITS_PACKAGE()`_ and `TRIBITS_PACKAGE_POSTPROCESS()`_ commands.

-3) Add the line for the new package to the `<repoDir>/PackagesList.cmake`_ file after all of upstream packages.
+3) Add the line for the new package to the `<repoDir>/PackagesList.cmake`_ file after all of its upstream dependent packages.
+If a mistake is made and it is listed before one of its upstream dependent packages, the TriBITS CMake code will catch this and issue an error.

-4) Configure the TriBITS project enabling the new package ``<packageName>``.
+4) Configure the TriBITS project enabling the new empty package ``<packageName>``.
+This will enabled the listed dependencies.

-5) Incrementally fill in the packages ``CMakeLists.txt`` files defining libraries, executables, tests and examples.
+5) Incrementally fill in the package's ``CMakeLists.txt`` files defining libraries, executables, tests and examples.
+The project should be built and tests run as new pieces are added.

+Once the new package is defined, downstream SE packages can define dependencies on this new package.

 ..
 ToDo: Expand on the above bullets a lot!